 |35%||Over $388,350||Amount over $388,350||$112,683.50 plus 35% of $111,650 totaling $151,761.00 in income tax!|

 For another example lets use a more realistic $35,350 in taxable income.
-This person will pay 10% taxes on the first $8,700, then pay 15% on the remaining $26,650.
-Which comes to $4,867.50 in taxes or an average tax rate just under 14%.
-If that same person made just $1 more, moving them into the 25% tax bracket, only the $1 would be taxed at 25%.
-Which amounts to 25 cents in more taxes.
+This person pays 10% in taxes on the first $8,700, then pays 15% on the remaining $26,650.
+This brings the total to $4,867.50 in taxes or an effective tax rate just under 14%.
+If that same person made just $1 more, moving them into the 25% tax bracket, only the $1 would be taxed at 25%, which amounts to 25 cents more in taxes.

-We will always pay more taxes as our income increases.
-But, when our income increases, our after tax income will always increase too.
+Don’t be afraid to earn more money and fall into a higher marginal tax rate.
+You will always pay more taxes as your income increases.
+But, when your income increases, your after tax income will always increase too.